Cartoon Orbit: Launch and growth

+During Cartoon Orbit's lifetime, the site featured promotions and tie-ins that were carried out through its sponsors.
+As part of a larger campaign with Cartoon Network, a promotion for the fund-raising program Trick-or-Treat for UNICEF, which entailed exclusive Halloween-themed cToons, was held from October 1 to November 5, 2002.
+In 2001, Kellogg's Powerpuff Girls Cereal had a promotional website, EetAndErn.com, where children could earn points to redeem for prizes including cToons.
+As part of a licensing agreement, Nestlé featured characters from Cartoon Network's Ed, Edd n Eddy in a 2004 Wonder Ball promotion that offered exclusive Cartoon Network-themed Wonder Balls as a top prize.
+Among other rewards was access to a special cToon showroom that contained a mystery Wonder Ball cToon.
+ConAgra Foods partnered with Cartoon Network for its "Big Wig Gig!" sweepstakes promotion, which featured codes for Cartoon Orbit cToons, in 2005.

 Closure

 For the first few years, the site was updated weekly.
 Beginning in mid-2005, it became apparent that Turner Online stopped maintaining Cartoon Orbit.
 Updates were ceased in February 2006 and many reported bugs went unfixed.
 On August 17, 2006, Cartoon Network removed the navigation for Cartoon Orbit from its main header, causing many users to speculate that Cartoon Network had given up completely on Cartoon Orbit while some anticipated its closure.
-The same users also pointed to the recent AP press release from Cartoon Network about developing a then-unnamed cartoon-based MMORPG as proof that Cartoon Orbit would soon be a thing of the past.
+The same users pointed to the recent AP press release from Cartoon Network about developing a then-unnamed cartoon-based MMORPG as proof that Cartoon Orbit would soon be a thing of the past.
 Starting on September 29, 2006, users were no longer able to sign up for and create new Cartoon Orbit accounts.
 When clicking on the "Join Now" button, the user was instead presented with a "Registration is Closed" page.

 Cartoon Orbit officially closed on the early morning of its closing date, October 16, 2006.
 The link that was placed at the bottom of the home page was redirected to Cartoon Network ¡Ya!, Cartoon Network's Spanish site; however, directly linking to their web address showed that Cartoon Orbit was still online.
 The following day, the login was removed from the homepage and anyone who tried logging in on another site page was disallowed.
 Today, all links to Cartoon Orbit now redirect to the CartoonNetwork.com homepage.